-Our board of directors established the science, technology and clinical affairs committee on March 21, 2017.
-During 2017, our science, technology and clinical affairs committee met three times.
-Mr. Huebner served as a member of our science, technology and clinical affairs committee from March 21, 2017 through May 30, 2017, and then again since September 27, 2017.
-Each of the members of the science, technology and clinical affairs committee has been determined to be an independent director under the applicable NASDAQ Listing Rules.
+During 2018, our science, technology and clinical affairs committee met once.
+Each of the members of the science, technology and clinical affairs committee has been determined to be an independent director under the applicable Nasdaq Listing Rules.

 Our science, technology and clinical affairs committee's responsibilities include: